mi-mai/xoldo/README.md

-# Soldo
+# Xoldo

-Soldo is a novel coin based on the modified Cryptonote PoW algorithm called SoftCrypton.
+Xoldo is a novel coin based on the modified Cryptonote PoW algorithm called SoftCrypton.

 Soldo was designed as a light alternative to current Cryptonote-based coins.
 It should be mineable even with low-end PCs, including phones and tablets.